-Table 33: Mitigation Mossures for Othor Considerations outlined in Section 6.14 Table 55.
-Willyation measures ior Uner Considerations outimed in Section 6.14
+Table 33: Mitigation Measures for Other Considerations outlined in Section 6.14

-Mitigation Number/Name Aspect/Section Mitigation Measure Reason for Mitigation Measure GEO1 During construction Shallow foundations and bored pile foundations are to be used, where feasible, as techniques to reduce noise and vibration impact on surrounding areas.
+Mitigation Number/Name Aspect/Section Other Considerations outlined in Section 6.
+Mitigation Measure Reason for Mitigation Measure GEO1 During construction Shallow foundations and bored pile foundations are to be used, where feasible, as techniques to reduce noise and vibration impact on surrounding areas.
 To decrease the generation of significant noise and vibration.
 GEO2 During construction After selection of the foundation system, a settlement analysis is to be undertaken to confirm that the total and differential settlements are within the specified tolerance, outlined in the Geotechnical Investigation at Appendix 12 .
 To determine if total and differential settlements are within the design tolerance.
 GEO3 Prior to construction The design must consider applied loading and settlement, with the pile foundation likely the most suitable foundation option for the site.
 To ensure the foundations for the site are most suitable.
 GEO4 During construction All loose/soft soil within the footprint of proposed structures to be removed, including grubbing out of tree roots, if present.
 These layers may be backfilled with suitably engineered fill layers to the designed subgrade level.
 Any fill unsuitable for re-use, deleterious/surplus material (if present) such as timber, concrete, rubble, should be identified and disposed off-site.
-To comply with AS3798- 2007 "Guidelines on Earthworks for Commercial and Residential Developments ".
+To comply with AS3798-2007 "Guidelines on Earthworks for Commercial and Residential Developments".
 GEO5 During construction Prior to the issue of the Crown Construction Certificate, written validation of the foundation to be completed by an experienced geotechnical engineer is to be submitted to the Certifier.
 To identify locations of soft or unsuitable material and remediate prior to backfilling and construction of foundation.
-OLS1 Prior to construction If cranes or other construction measures or machinery are required to be used during construction which involve intrusion into the prescribed airspace for Williamtown Airport, the appropriate controlled activity approval is to be obtained through the relevant approval (aviation) authority prior to works commencing on site.
-To protect the operations of Williamtown Airport airspace.
-SER1 Prior to construction Prior to the issue of the Crown Construction Certificate, written confirmation with the relevant utility providers to confirm connection points and design approvals for services is required.
-All requisite utility approvals are to be obtained prior to the commencement of the relevant To ensure the school can be adequately serviced.
+OLS1 Prior to construction If cranes, other construction measures, or machinery required during construction exceed 45m and result in intrusion into the prescribed airspace for Williamstown Airport, the appropriate controlled activity approval (Defence Aviation Area (DAA) approval from Defence Aviation Safety Authority (DASA)) is to be obtained through the relevant approval (aviation) authority prior to works commencing on site.
+SER1 Prior to construction Prior to the issue of the Crown Construction Certificate, all requisite utility approvals are to be obtained prior to the commencement of the relevant construction work.